UCDenver-ccp/Knowtator-2.0/README.md

 To change the color associated with a concept, click on the concept in the color list.

 To view only annotation made by the active profile, in the tool bar above the text pane, select the "Profile" check box.
-This will filter out all annotation not made by the active profile.
+This will filterType out all annotation not made by the active profile.

 ## Search